 Hemingway said she “feels humbled and honored” to be recognized by Phi Eta Sigma and “owes it all to one of my former students, the fabulous and brilliant Austin Jones, who nominated me and gave the most moving and generous introduction at the induction ceremony.”

 Originally from a small town outside of Boston, called Manchester-by-the Sea, Hemingway moved to Park City, Utah, after graduating from St. Lawrence and taught at a high school for winter Olympic athletes.
 Ski medalists Julia Mancuso and Ted Ligety are among her former students.

-Hemingway also practices yoga and is looking forward to doing more writing this summer and spending time with her “dear, dear children and husband.”
+Hemingway also practices yoga and dedicated the summer to doing more writing and spending time with her “dear, dear children and husband.”